thomaspinckney3/cs4501/Project1.md

 VirtualBox, Ubuntu Linux, Docker, Python, Django and MySQL) and then create a simple Hello World app in Django.
 Whew!

+There's a lot of Linux and system level stuff in this project.
+It may seem like you don't need to know all of this, but you do :) Don't just type the commands that apear here.
+Understand what's going on and only use these instructions as a hint.

 Linux
 -----